FasterXML/jackson-dataformat-xml/README.md

 Currently, following limitations exist beyond basic Jackson (JSON) limitations:

 * Root value should be a POJO; and specifically following types can be serialized as properties but not as root values:
     * Java arrays
     * `java.util.Collection` values (Lists, Sets)
 * Lists and arrays are "wrapped" by default, when using Jackson annotations, but unwrapped when using JAXB annotations (if supported, see below)
- * Unwrapped List/array support is added in Jackson 2.1 (2.0 does NOT support them; arrays are always wrapped)
+    * Unwrapped List/array support was added in Jackson 2.1 (2.0 does NOT support them; arrays are always wrapped)
     * `@JacksonXmlElementWrapper.useWrapping` can be set to 'false' to disable wrapping
     * `JacksonXmlModule.setDefaultUseWrapper()` can be used to specify whether "wrapped" or "unwrapped" setting is the default
+* Tree Model is only supported in limited fashion: specifically, Java arrays and `Collection`s can be written, but can not be read, since it is not possible to distinguish Arrays and Objects without additional information.

 # See Also